 Beyond Compliance: The Role of Transfer Agents in Addressing Vulnerability Under UK Consumer Duty

-This initiative emphasises the need for firms to prioritise customer outcomes, particularly for those in vulnerable circumstances.
+This initiative emphasises the need for firms to prioritise customer outcomes in financial services, particularly for those in vulnerable circumstances.

 The FCA defines a vulnerable customer as someone who, due to their personal circumstances, is especially susceptible to harm, particularly when a firm is not acting with appropriate levels of care1.
 Vulnerability can arise from various factors, including health issues, life events, financial resilience or capability challenges.
 Importantly, vulnerability is not static; it can affect anyone at any time.